 Fish and Wildlife Service, Interior.

 (1) Electronically: Go to the Federal eRulemaking Portal: http://www.regulations.gov.
-In the Search box, enter FWS-R8-ES-2018-0042, which is the docket number for this rulemaking.
-Then, click on the Search button.
-On the resulting page, in the Search panel on the left side of the screen, under the Document Type heading, click on the Proposed Rule box to locate this document.
+In the Search box, enter FWS-R8-ES-2018-0042, which is the docket number for the proposed reclassification and section 4(d) rule.
+Then click on the Search button.
+On the resulting page, in the Search panel on the left side of the screen, under the Document Type heading, click on the Proposed Rules link to locate this Start Printed Page 19185document.
 You may submit a comment by clicking on “Comment Now!”

 Start Further Info